turbot/steampipe-mod-aws-compliance/cis_compute_service_v100/docs/cis_compute_service_v100_4_5.md

 - Select the policy templates from the `Policy templates` dropdown.
 ```

-8. Click Save
+8. Click Save.
-9. Repeat steps 2 – 8 for all the Lambda functions listed within the AWS region that
-do not have a unique IAM Execution Role.
+9. Repeat steps 2 – 8 for all the Lambda functions listed within the AWS region that do not have a unique IAM Execution Role.
 10. Repeat this remediation process for all the AWS Regions.